 All lands within the Project Location are expected to be cleared and grubbed during construction.

 Table 6-1 indicates the amount of each ELC area to be cleared within the project area and the TRCA L-rank for each vegetation community.
 As indicated by the TRCA L-rank, the site consists primarily of non-sensitive and disturbed habitats, or communities dominated by exotic species.
 Of the five communities that will be impacted from construction, one is designated as L5, two are designated as non-native, one is a transportation corridor (parking lot) and considered previously disturbed, and one is designated as L4.
 The L4 Anthropogenic Sand/Gravel Barren (SBO2) represents the area containing fill materials located in the footprint of the former Mr. Christie factory and is considered generally secure in rural matrix and of conservation concern in the urban matrix.
-The Project Location is considered part of the urban matrix and as such represents a loss of 13.52 ha.
-The total ELC Area within TRCA for SBO2 is only 2.4 ha, however this is consistent with ELC investigations being focussed in areas that have not been previously disturbed therefore the total clearing area should not be considered significant.
+The Project Location is considered part of the urban matrix and as such represents a loss of 7.50 ha of SB02 community.
+The total ELC Area within TRCA for SBO2 is only 2.4 ha, however this is consistent with TRCA ELC investigations being focussed in areas that have not been previously disturbed.